koinos/koinos-docs/docs/developers/authority.md

 Notice how we have the wallet open with the address `1EfSZM93JJi5jkpzUFbTw1kojvTCrwJfom`, yet the address has not authorized the transaction.
 That is the override at work!

-Because we only overrode the upload contract authority, we should still be able to transfer tokens from address.
+Because we have only overridden the upload contract authority, we should still be able to transfer tokens from address.

 ```{ .txt, .no-copy }
 🔓 > tkoin.transfer 147ABaHVxtpoSpfpZ8yry7eaFAjV87trGR 10